Canadian Chart 1 Symbols, Abbreviations and Terms

 REPRINT.
 A reprint is a new print of the current edition of a chart that incorporates no amendments of navigational significance other than those previously promulgated in Notices to Mariners.
 It may also contain amendments from other sources provided that they are not essential to navigation.
 Previous printings of the current edition remain in force.

-Chart 1 and Updates to Chart 1 are now available online.
+Chart 1 and Updates to Chart 1 are available online at no cost.
 As well, information concerning Canadian Nautical Charts, Sailing Directions, Tide Tables and other government publications of interest to mariners can be found at www.charts.gc.ca.

-The monthly edition of the Canadian Notices to Mariners is available on-line at https://www.notmar.gc.ca.
-It contains important navigational Safety and General Information; amendments to Canadian Charts; to Radio Aids to Marine Navigation; to Sailing Directions and Small Craft Guide; and to the List of Lights, Buoys and Fog Signals.
+The monthly edition of the Canadian Notices to Mariners is available online at https://www.notmar.gc.ca.
+This publication contains important general and safety information related to navigation, as well as corrections critical to navigation such as amendments to Canadian Charts; to the Radio Aids to Marine Navigation publication; and to the List of Lights, Buoys and Fog Signals publication.

 - Date modified: